reriiasu/speech-to-text/README.md

 ## Usage

 1. python -m speech_to_text
-2. Select Input Audio Device
+1. Select "App Settings" and configure the settings.
-3. Select "Model Settings" and configure the settings.
+1. Select "Model Settings" and configure the settings.
-4. Select "Transcribe Settings" and configure the settings.
+1. Select "Transcribe Settings" and configure the settings.
+1. Select "VAD Settings" and configure the settings.
-5. Start Transcription
+1. Start Transcription

 ## Notes